Should homosexual and transgender people fight separately?

 - The LGBT umbrella is confusing.

-LGB have to do with sexual orientions and being transgender has to do with gender identity.
+Being Lesbian, Gay or Bisexual (LGB) have to do with sexual orientions and being Transgender (T) has to do with gender identity.

 Transgender people can be straight, gay, lesbian, bi, pan or asexual.